 - 5.56 NATO chamber (alternative: .223 Wylde)

 As a rule of thumb… these are selling points.
-A manufacturer wants to inform the purchaser that their rifle meets these certifications.
-As you are browsing for a rifle, look for the above specifications.
+A manufacturer wants to inform the purchaser that their rifle meets these specifications.
+As you are browsing for a rifle, look for the above.
 If the manufacturer doesn’t tell you that the bolt is MPI, HPT, and shot-peened, then it probably isn’t.

 This goes for the barrel too.
 If the manufacturer doesn’t mention what type of steel is used, then assume it is 4140 chrome moly steel.
 If it doesn’t say chrome lined… then it probably isn’t.
 What the manufacturer doesn’t say is every bit as important as what they do say!
 This is a rule of thumb, so be sure to do your research on the rifle you intend to purchase.
 Make sure that the rifle your buying has a 5.56 chamber!
 This allows you to shoot both .223 and 5.56 safely.
 A “.223 Wylde” chamber is also acceptable.